shounakch/shounakch.github.io/research.md

 title: Research
 ---

 I am interested in developing scalable and structured Bayesian methods which are interpretable.
 Such methods require building probabilistic models relying on incorporating available prior knowledge about the specific problem.
 In particular, I am intrigued by shape constrained function estimation, latent factor models, and nonparametric Bayesian methods.
-I am also interested in assessing the impact of environmental exposures on human health from epidemiological data.
+I am also interested in large-scale observational data driven inferences regarding matters of public health.

-Recently, I have been

-1. Thinking about modeling drug combinations in high-throughput cancer data, which can be complex and computationally challenging.
-2. Working on developing a scalable approach for covariance estimation in Bayesian latent factor models.
+Recently, I have been working on developing a scalable approach for covariance estimation in Bayesian latent factor models.

 Earlier, I had